Saint Marie (manhwa)

-Saint Marie (세인트 마리, Seinteu Mari) is a manhwa series created by Yang Yuh-jin.
+Saint Marie is a manhwa series created by Yang Yuh-jin.
 It is about a fictional private school, Saint Marie, that becomes a battleground between good and evil.

 Story

 Dah-In Hyun, a normal everyday schoolgirl, discovers that she and the other students at Saint Marie have become pawns in a proverbial chess game.
 When her best friend dies trying to defend herself, Dah-In finds herself trapped in a battle where no one is who they seem, and the line between black and white is blurred.